AuraCodez/Movie-Recommender---CineSuggest/README.md

 Java, Spring Boot, MongoDB, Thymeleaf and Boostrap.
 Experiementing with React for the Front end.

 #### Using this application
-For now, there isn't a way to use the application as it is.
-I still need to deploy it on a cloud platform such as AWS or Heroku.
+Planning to deploy it on a cloud platform such as AWS or Heroku.